-The AUCA Library shasll provide training for student workers based on the job tasks and responsibilities.
-AUCA Library shall also provide training on students on how to use and find library resources while looking for information resources.
+The AUCA Library shall provide training for student workers based on the job tasks and responsibilities.

+8.0.
 Accessing E-Library/Library Internet/Computers

 The Library has a 24/7 Internet service accessible through Hotspot both within and outside the Library Building.
 Users who may not have personal laptops can use the available Library Computers to access such Internet and other related academic research service.
 These are only for the registered Library Users who MUST have Library User Card.
-These are accessible from the e-Library at Gishushu Campus, Library at Ngoma Campus and Library Computer Lab at the main campus Masoro.
+These are accessible from the e-Library at Gishushu Campus and Library Computer Lab at the main campus Masoro.